micheliknechtel/lilaToon/README.md

 **LilaToon** its a tool that I build myself to colorize images automaticaly.

+## OS requirements:
+You should run it in Windows and only, I'm using some multi-thread windows functionality.

 ## How to install Lila ?
-You should run it in Windows and only, I'm using some multi-thread windows functionality.

-To do so, please donwload the [git project](https://github.com/micheliknechtel/lilaToon/tree/master/LilaToon ), that has the windows binary **Lila.exe**, In addition, download the images to be colorized from [here.](https://github.com/micheliknechtel/lilaToon/tree/master/images)
+To do so, please donwload the [git project](https://github.com/micheliknechtel/lilaToon/tree/master/LilaToon ), that has the windows binary **Lila.exe**, In addition, make sure that you download the images to be colorized from [here.](https://github.com/micheliknechtel/lilaToon/tree/master/images)

 The application might ask you to install some old features, just do it and should be fine!